Our Top Picks for the Best Alaska Cruises From Seattle

 Carnival is known for providing tons of value, and its weeklong cruises onboard Luminosa as well as Carnival Spirit are available from less than $1,000 per person, including all taxes and fees.
 Additionally, there are tons of included dining options, from a deli and pizza to sushi and barbecue.

-Best enrichment: Holland America’s Eurodam
+Best Enrichment: Holland America’s Eurodam

 Long masters of the Alaskan cruisetour, Holland America knows its way around this great state.
 Onboard the midsize 2,104-passenger Eurodam, guests can enjoy an ambiance that nods to traditional Dutch roots and take part in cooking demos at America’s Test Kitchen or classical music concerts at Lincoln Center Stage.